Computing Quartet Distance is Equivalent to Counting 4-Cycles: Faster Algorithm for Quartet Distance

-We show how to count all missing stars for which the situation described above takes place in cluster $C_2$, that is a missing star consists of two leaves $a$ and $b$ from the outside parts $A$ and $B$ of $C_1$.
+We show how to count all missing stars for which the situation described above takes place in cluster $C_2$, that is the missing star consists of two leaves $a$ and $b$ from the outside parts $A$ and $B$ of $C_1$.
 Suppose that $B$ is the outside part below $C_1$ (in the rooting of $T_1$ that we use) and $A$ is above $C_1$.
 See Figure~\ref{fig:missing_star}.
-Leaves $a$ and $b$ are from two different subtrees attached to some implicit neighbors of $c_2$ and hence are merged together in $\BM'$.
+In $T_2$, leaves $a$ and $b$ are from two different subtrees attached to some implicit neighbors of $c_2$ which are merged together in $\BM'$.
 Leaves $c$ and $d$ are from distinct explicit neighbors of $c_1$ and $c_2$.
 Let $\alpha_i$ and $\beta_i$ be the number of leaves from $A$ and from $B$ in the $i$-th subtree connected to $c_2$.
-Then the number of choices of leaves $a\in A$ and $b\in B$ is $\sum_{i\ne j} \alpha_i\beta_j$ where $i$ and $j$ ranges only over the implicit neighbors of $c_2$.
+Then the number of choices of leaves $a\in A$ and $b\in B$ that are in subtrees attached to two distinct implicit neighbors of $c_2$ is $\sum_{i\ne j} \alpha_i\beta_j$ where $i$ and $j$ range only over the implicit neighbors of $c_2$.
 Now we need to multiply this number by the number of 2-matchings in $\BM'$ with three nodes deleted: two nodes of type~\nOutside from the side of $c_1$ and the node of type \nMerged from the side of $c_2$.
-Using the notation from Appendix~\ref{se:missing_proofs} we can compute the number of 2-matchings in only $\Oh(|\LL|)$ time:
+Using the notation from Appendix~\ref{se:missing_proofs} we can compute the number of 2-matchings in $\Oh(|\LL|)$ time: